 On July 10, 2021, the Cyberspace Administration of China published the Measures for Cybersecurity Review (Revised Draft for Comments), which will replace the current Measures for Cybersecurity Review after it is adopted and becomes effective.
 The draft measures, among other things, stipulate that if an operator has personal information of over one million users and intends to be listed in a foreign country, it must be subject to the cybersecurity review.
 As advised by our PRC legal counsel, the draft measures were released for public comment only, and its provisions and anticipated adoption or effective date may be subject to change and thus its interpretation and implementation remain substantially uncertain.
 The draft measures remain unclear on whether the relevant requirements will be applicable to further equity or debt offerings by companies that have completed the initial public offering in the United States.
 We cannot predict the impact of the draft measures, if any, at this stage, and we will closely monitor and assess the statutory developments in this regard.
 See "Risk Factors-Risks Related to Our Business and Industry-Our business is subject to various evolving PRC laws and regulations regarding data privacy, cybersecurity and personal information protection.
-Failure of observing data privacy, cybersecurity and personal information protection and brand, and harm our business and results of operations."
+Failure of observing data privacy, cybersecurity and personal information protection concerns could subject us and the VIE to penalties, damage our or its reputation and brand, and harm the business and results of operations."